energietransitie/needforheat-generic-firmware/docs/releasing/secure-boot-firmware.md

 ```

 ## GitHub Actions workflow
-The [GitHub Actions workflow](https://github.com/energietransitie/twomes-generic-esp-firmware/blob/main/.github/workflows/release.yml) needs a secret with the name `WINDESHEIM_ENERGIETRANSITIE_SIGNING_KEY` in order to sign the firmware.
+The [GitHub Actions workflow](https://github.com/energietransitie/twomes-generic-esp-firmware/blob/main/.github/workflows/release.yml) needs a secret with the name `SECURE_BOOTLOADER_SIGNING_KEY` in order to sign the firmware.
 This key needs to be set in `Settings > Secrets > Actions`.

 1. Generate a secure boot signing key:
   ```shell